nypesap/nypesap.github.io/docs/index.md

 # Key features
 The following are the key features of Fiori Apps’ Usage Report:

--   Convenient, landscape-wide dashboard showing all SAP Fiori launchpads applications usage
+-   Convenient, system landscape-wide dashboard showing all SAP Fiori launchpads applications usage
 -   Filtering on systems, functional area, application type (standard, custom, extended apps, etc)
 -   Linkage with exact application name and its details
 -   Raw usage records export to prepare statistics reports with your favorite analytical tool